-[Section 24A inserted by No. 42 of 1991 s.
+[Section 24A inserted: No. 42 of 1991 s.
 6.]

 Part V — Variation of trusts

 25. Variation of trusts

 Where by virtue of this Act or otherwise Trust property is vested in the Trust upon trust for or to be applied in or for some particular purpose of the Church and the Synod in its absolute discretion resolves that —